ku-fpg/ku-fpg.github.io/software.md

 We build tools and libraries, typically written in Haskell, to explore and validate our ideas.
 The main research challenge we are addressing is improving the high-assurance narrative for functional languages.
-We release our tools open source, under a BSD license, use GIT for version control, and GitHub for external contributions.
+We release our tools open source, under a BSD license, use `git` for version control, and GitHub for external contributions.

 This page is a software-centric view of our research.
 Please email us if you